Richard Blum, the husband of Senator Dianne Feinstein, obtained a contract to broker sales of USPS facilities due to his wife's influence.

-Claim: The husband of Senator Dianne Feinstein chairs a company that brokers sales of USPS facilities.
+Richard Blum, Dianne Feinstein's husband, chairs a company that brokers sales of USPS facilities.

 What makes this such a matter of concern is that the company that the Government has contracted with to conduct the sales (and the corresponding leases for the new locations of the displaced post offices) is owned by Richard Blum.

-It isn’t accurate to say that Richard Blum is “solely in charge” of CBRE or that he “owns” the company, as CBRE is headed by President and Chief Executive Officer Robert E. Sulentic is a public company whose shares are owned by many different individuals and institutional stockholders.
-However, it is indeed true that Richard Blum is both CBRE’s chairman and the husband of a U.S. senator, and that Blum Capital, a private equity firm founded by Richard Blum, is one of CBRE's larger institutional stockholders.
+It isn’t accurate to say Richard Blum is “solely in charge” of CBRE or he “owns” the company, as CBRE is headed by President and Chief Executive Officer Robert E. Sulentic and is a public company whose shares are owned by many different individuals and institutional stockholders.
+However, it is indeed true that Richard Blum is both CBRE’s chairman and the husband of a

 As for accusations of a conflict of interest and suspicions that Feinstein may have influenced the awarding of the contract to her husband’s firm, Feinstein’s office strongly denies the charges.